gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 `pragma Restrictions (No_Elaboration_Code)` is in effect.
 It is also suppressed by default on non-strict alignment machines (such as the x86).

-Finally, GNAT does not permit overlaying of objects of controlled types or composite types containing a controlled component.
+Finally, GNAT does not permit overlaying of objects of class-wide types.
 In most cases, the compiler can detect an attempt at such overlays and will generate a warning at compile time and a Program_Error exception at run time.

 .. index:: Export